amazon-connect/amazon-connect-streams/Documentation-GR.md

 amazon-connect-streams is available from [npmjs.com](https://www.npmjs.com/package/amazon-connect-streams).
 If you'd like to download it here, you can use either of the files like `release/connect-streams*`.

-Run `npm run build` to generate new release files.
+Run `npm run release` to generate new release files.
 See our official documentation for more details.

 ## Getting Started